influxdata/docs-v2/content/flux/v0.x/get-started/query-basics.md

 - [`keep()`](/flux/v0.x/stdlib/universe/keep/): keep specific columns and drop all others

 ### Process
-Processing data can take on many forms, but include the following types of operations:
+Processing data can take on many forms, and includes the following types of operations:

 - **Aggregate data**: aggregate all rows of an input table into a single row.
   For information, see [Function types and categories - Aggregates](/flux/v0.x/function-types/#aggregates).